thELanee/thELanee.github.io/index.md

 Once you do this you should be able to ssh or scp from this client to the server without entering your password like so:
     ![image](https://user-images.githubusercontent.com/92767729/162383485-298598d1-6422-41c4-9be1-631b4eb9fc81.png)

+### Step 6: Optimizing Remote Running
+Some techniques you can do to optimize remote running are:
+    - Writing a command in quotes at the end of an ssh command to directly run it on the remote server then exit
+        ssh cs15lsp22zz@ieng6.ucsd.edu "ls"
+    - Using semicolons to run multiple commands on the same line in most terminals cp WhereAmI.Java OtherMain.java; javac OtherMain.java; java WhereAmI
+    - You can use the up-arrow on your keyboard to recall the last command that was run

+Here's an example of running multiple commands in one line: